grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 ## Taking it to the software development land

-I chose this lengthy metaphor to show you that a writing a "test" is really another way of specifying a requirement or a need and that it's not counter-intuitive to think about it this way -- it occurs in our everyday lives.
+I chose this lengthy metaphor to show you that a writing a "test" is really another way of specifying a requirement or a need and that it's not counterintuitive to think about it this way -- it occurs in our everyday lives.
 This is also true in software development.
 Let's take the following "test" and see what kind of needs it specifies:

 ```csharp
 var reporting = new ReportingFeature();